hegelocampus/notes/computer_science/data_structures/linked_lists.md

 # Linked List
-- Represents a sequence of nodes
+- Represents a sequence of nodes, conceptually similar to an array
+  - **Benefit over arrays is that the memory slots don't need to be sequential.** This allows for much greater flexibility over arrays, especially for large datasets.
 - Varieties
   - Singly Linked List
 	- Each Node points to the next node in the linked list